Krystyn Van Vliet

-Krystyn J. Van Vliet (born June 21, 1976) is an American engineer, currently the Michael (1949) and Sonja Koerner Professor of Materials Science and Engineering at Massachusetts Institute of Technology, where she also serves as the university's Associate Provost and Associate Vice President for Research.
+Krystyn J. Van Vliet (born June 21, 1976) is vice president for research and innovation at Cornell University and a faculty member in the Cornell University College of Engineering, where she has a joint appointment in the Department of Materials Science and Engineering and the Meinig School of Biomedical Engineering.
+Her research lab specializes in material chemomechanics, the coupling between chemistry and mechanics at material interfaces.

 Education

 Van Vliet received her Sc.B. degree in Materials Science and Engineering from Brown University in 1998.
 While an undergraduate at Brown, she suffered grave head injuries in a car accident, and fought successfully to regain her memory, judgment, speech and other communication skills.

-Van Vliet earned her Ph.D. in Materials Science and Engineering from MIT in 2002.
+Van Vliet earned her Ph.D. in Materials Science and Engineering from Massachusetts Institute of Technology (MIT) in 2002.

 Career

-Van Vliet became a faculty member at MIT in 2004.
+Van Vliet joined the faculty at MIT in 2004 and was named MIT's associate provost in 2017.
+She became MIT's first associate vice president for research in 2021.
+She joined Cornell University as vice president for research and innovation in February 2023.